viettrungluu/umsgpack/README.md

 variadic-type situations simply, much less efficiently.
 (E.g., one complication is that in the input stream the data for the `type` need not precede the data for `data`.)

+## Marshalling design (WIP)

+An object is marshalled in the following order (the process terminates when the object is marshalled):
+* First, if an object is a supported built-in type, then it marshalled as such.
+* Next, the object is marshalled as an application extension type, if applicable.
+* Then, the object is marshalled as a standard extension type, if applicable.
+(Doing application extensions before allows applications to override the built-in serialization of `time.Time`.)
+* Finally, *transformers* are attempted, in order.
+On the first transformer that applies, all of the above is repeated on the transformed object (but transformers are not re-attempted, to avoid infinite loops).
+  * If no transformer applies, then marshalling the object is not supported.
+  * If a transformer applies, but the transformed object cannot be marshalled (without applying transformers), then marshalling the object is not supported.
+(The above is applied recursively for container objects when required.)

+A transformer is a function that either returns a new, transformed object or indicates that it does not applies.

+TODO: examples (arrays, maps, structs)

+It might be more logical to apply transformers first, and not have to repeat the marshalling process (minus transformers).
+However, I expect applying transformers to possibly be slow, since it often involves reflection.

 ## Current status

 * ![umsgpack build and test status](https://github.com/viettrungluu/umsgpack/actions/workflows/go.yml/badge.svg)